vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_tweet_list_custom_layout.html.md

 # Custom Layout for individual tweet

-In last lesson, we learnt how to show up a basic ListView with one line data.
-We need the tweet list to look like as below
+In the last lesson, we learnt how to show a basic ListView with one line data.
+We need the tweet list to look like the image below

 <%= image_tag "twitter-client/row-tweet-screenshot.png", alt: "Tweet List Mockup", title: "Tweet List Mockup" %>
 <%= image_tag "twitter-client/row-tweet-layout-breakdown.png", alt: "Tweet List Layout Breakdown", title: "Tweet List Layout Breakdown" %>

 We used the Android in-built layout `android.R.layout.simple_list_item_1` to get the individual tweet row in the last lesson.
 This time, we will build our own layout for each tweet.
 In next lesson, we will hook it up with ListView to get the final output.

 * Right click on `CodelearnTwitterApp` project in Eclipse package Explorer.
 Select New -> Other.
 In the popup window, select 'Android XML Layout File'.
 In the next window, you need to specify the name.
-Lets give it the name 'row_tweet.xml'.
+Let's give it the name 'row_tweet.xml'.
 By default, 'LinearLayout' will be picked which is fine as the Outer layout is LinearLayout as per our plan.
 But this layout is Vertically oriented by default.
 We need to change the layout to be Horizontally aligned.
 Hit 'Finish'.
 Go to res -> layout -> row_tweet.xml.
 Make the changes as below.

 `row_tweet.xml`
 <pre>